NodeRedis/node-redis-parser/README.md

     },
     returnFatalError: function (err) {
         lib.returnFatalError(err);
-    }
+    },
-}); // This returns either a hiredis or the js parser instance depending on what's available
+    name: 'auto' // This returns either the hiredis or the js parser instance depending on what's available });

 Library.prototype.streamHandler = function () {
     this.stream.on('data', function (buffer) {